Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_interfaces.md

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables are in the following list, including default values (see `defaults/main.yml`):

 `uan_nmn_bond`